 Whether you already have a Google Cloud Platform (GCP) account or not, you can sign in or sign up from the Console home page.

 Create Service Account Key File

 Once you have logged into the console, you will need to create a new Service Account Key and save its file.

-Navigate to the Credentials section of the APIs & Services page in the GCP Console for your selected project, click the Create credentials button and select Service account key.
+Navigate to the Credentials section of the APIs & Services page in the GCP Console for your selected project, click the Create credentials button and select Service account.

-Now enter a name for the account, then select the “Storage Admin” role from the Storage section.
+Click the Select a role dropdown.
+Then select “Cloud Storage” under By product or service, and select “Storage Admin”.
 The Storage Admin role will enable WP Offload Media to create buckets for you as well as manage objects in the bucket.

 Define Your Key File Path